AtanaSoft88/Vessel-Web-Center/README.md

 - There are statistics of the most visited Ports by Vessels, as that can be easily changed dynamically by doing voyages with your favourite vessels.
 - A Crew member can be Add to or removed from any vessel, as well as saving it in database for late assignment.
 - Destinations are also  limited and pure distance can be obtained between two different ports.
-- Application keeps track of the distances of the any vessel and also the total distance sailed by all vessels part of a given company.
+- Application keeps track of the distances of any vessel and also the total distance sailed by all vessels part of a given company.

 # Built using the following:
 - ASP.NET Core 6 MVC
+- Areas
 - Repository
 - MSSQL Server
 - Entity Framework Core